FIXTradingCommunity/fixatdl-specification/v1-2-RC1/FIXatdl.md

 </StrategyEdit>
 ```
 \
-This rule incorporates the value of TimeInForce which is a standard tag
+This rule incorporates the value of TimeInForce(59) which is a standard tag
 found in most order messages.
 The values associated with standard tags
 are those that are sent over the wire.
-For example, TimeInForce is an
+For example, TimeInForce(59) is an
-enumeration of char values ranging from "1" to "7".
+enumeration of char values ranging from "0" to "9" and "A" to "C" (FIX Latest as of EP264).
 So care must be
 taken to assure the corresponding operand, "value", is of a similar
 type.
 Support for these types of expressions is highly dependent on a
 vendor's implementation of FIXatdl.
 Not all standard tags may be